Strixyl/lms_scratch/README.md

 1. Restore the provided `.bak` file using SQL Server Management Studio (SSMS)
 2. Connect to your SQL Server instance (e.g. `YOUR_PC\SQLEXPRESS`)
-3. Run the following in SSMS to add the required sentiment column:
+3. Run the following in SSMS to ensure the required columns exist:

 ```sql
 ALTER TABLE SatisfactionSurveys